-SMP is a scheme for most female employees to get a basic amount of maternity pay.
+Statutory Maternity Pay (SMP) is a scheme for most female employees to get a basic amount of maternity pay.
 Eligibility for SMP is assessed at the beginning of the 15th week before the Expected Week of Childbirth (EWC), i.e. the Qualifying Week (QW).

-To qualify for SMP you must, at the beginning of the QW, fulfil the following conditions:
+To qualify for SMP you must: